 Think about the past 20 months and the times you’ve seen your organization make enormous strides in how you work and how you serve your constituents.
 You found new ways of delivering programs, collaborating with external partners, not to mention new ways of working.
 A global pandemic became a forcing mechanism for reinventing the way you carry out your mission, how you serve, and how you work.
 What allowed for that?

 Digital transformation – the integration of technology into the fabric of the way you work.

 As you contemplate aspects of how you served your constituents pre-pandemic, what are the ways in which technology has changed the quality and impact of your work?
-How do you leverage the innovation, entrepreneurship, and creativity of the past 20 months?
+How do you leverage the innovation, entrepreneurship, and creativity developed since the start of the pandemic?
 How do you nurture new ways of thinking and moving forward?

 It’s clear the answer can’t be “Wait for the next global event.”
 So, what can your organization do to build momentum around digital transformation?